 401k Investing for Newbies and Nerds

-There are one hundred and thirty million American workers who collectively own $35 trillion in their 401k and related retirement accounts.
-The owners of these accounts face both challenges and opportunities.
-The largest opportunity is that their accounts are investment accounts, not savings accounts, and for the past three decades they have grown in the low double-digit range.
+There are 90 million American workers who have collectively own $14 trillion in their 401k accounts.
+They face both challenges and opportunities.
+The largest opportunity is that their accounts are investment accounts, not savings accounts, and for the past three decades, many have grown their balances in the low double digit range.
+Those with the highest return have constructed portfolios that focus on index funds and avoided target date funds.

-The main challenge 401k owners face is that there are required to make their own investment decisions by choosing from a limited menu of mutual funds.
+The main challenge 401k owners face is that there are required to make their investment decisions by choosing from a limited menu of mutual funds.
+42% of 401k participants have found that including index funds in their portfolio has provided them with results that optimize their investment experience.

-These 130 million self-directed retirement account owners can be divided into 3 distinct categories.
-The first are those who could care less about their money and are willing to just let nature take its course.
-The second group, NEWBIES, are inexperienced in the investment process, but are willing to become engaged in the management of their hard earned dollars.
+The 90 million 401k account owners can be divided into 3 categories.
+The first are those who could care less about their money and are willing to just take what they are given.
+The second group, NEWBIES, are inexperienced in the investment process, but are willing to become engaged in the management of their hard-earned dollars.
 The third group, NERDS, are those who have a modicum of investment expertise and are willing to devote the time and energy to expand their investments skills.

-The mission of my podcast is to motivate and educate 401k NEWBIES and NERDS on how to optimize their 401k experience.
-I have a 62-year relationship with the stock market.
+I have a 62-years of stock market experience.
 I have been a stockbroker, finance professor and individual investor.
-Ten years ago, I appointed myself to the position of 401k guru extraordinaire.
 I have no investment products to sell.
 All I have to offer are the objective observations of one who has been there and done that.

 401k Investing for Newbies and Nerds

-Season 2 Episode 8 A Billion Here, A Billion THere
+Season 2 Episode 8 A Billion Here, A Billion There

 Use Left/Right to seek, Home/End to jump to start or end.
 Hold shift to jump forward or backward.